Basics of Reverse Mortgages (aka HECMs)

 EQUITY: represents the difference between the value of the home and any loans against that home.
 A home worth $350,000.00 with an outstanding loan balance of $200,000.00 is said to have $150,000.00 worth of equity.
 A $400,000.00 home that is owned outright, with no outstanding mortgages against it, is said to have $400,000.00 worth of equity.

 A Reverse mortgage requires the homeowner to have a substantial amount of equity in the home.
 The reverse mortgage lender will only lend against a portion of the available equity (between 40%-60%).
 The lender requires a large reserve of equity be set aside in order to accommodate the potential for a growing loan balance.

-Interest Deferred: Because a reverse mortgage does not require a borrower to make any monthly payments, the payment of interest is deferred and held in the form of a growing loan balance.
+Because a reverse mortgage does not require a borrower to make any monthly payments (must still pay taxes, insurance, and maintain the home), the payment of interest is deferred and held in the form of a growing loan balance.
 This balance is generating interest, and is referred to as Negative Amortization.
 The lender will not require repayment of the loan balance until the last remaining borrower leaves the home permanently.

 The older the borrower the larger the principle limit.
 Because of a shorter life expectancy, the more cash the borrower can receive.
 For example; at age 70 the borrower can expect the principle limit to be approximately 40% of the home’s value.
 At age 80, the principle limit is about 50%.
 The older you are the more cash you can receive.

 Think of this way: The lender is always going to structure the reverse mortgage to ensure there is equity capacity within the value of the home to accommodate the growing loan balance, knowing they’ll need to collect all the interest and principle, once the last remaining borrower leaves the home.

 Sustainability: The founding principle behind the design of the Reverse Mortgage was to enable retirees to age in place, while tapping into the home’s equity to extend and enhance retirement incoming planning.